TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 This one is huge.
 I’ve been experimenting and reading about it since 2008.
 How you get your brain to be in top form?
 Only to mention a few keywords here: sleep habits, eating habits and nutrition, health, movement and sports, mindfulness and spirituality.

-If you are interested, please comment and I will move forward a blog post on this topic.
+If you are interested, please comment and I will also write blog post on this topic.
+There are certain things you can do to have your brain work better.
 Subscribe to the newsletter so you don’t miss it.

-If you pay attention to your body and you find out what works well for your wellbeing – combining it with self-discipline – then this will boost your productivity to the moon! 😉
+If you pay attention to your body and find out what works well for your wellbeing – will boost your productivity to the moon!
+If you need to become more discplined my upcoming book about mental toughness is perfect for you.
+Subscribe, so you don’t miss when it comes out.

 What are your productivity hacks at desktop jobs?
 Comment below!